Digital marketing and social media outreach are all well and good… But nothing beats the personal touch.

 Question 3: Do you know how to sow the seeds?

 How many doors will you need to knock on in any given day?
 How many presentations should you expect to give?
-How much revenue can you expect to make from your daily activities?
+Or how much revenue can you expect to make from your daily activities?
 Or, another way to look at it is, how much revenue do you need to generate in a day and how much legwork will you need to put in to get that revenue?

 You need to establish a repeatable process that stands you (and your team) in good stead to make money.
 You may need to go through some trial and error in refining it, but when you have a structured process, your operations will become more professional and time efficient.